 On either tab, hovering over a device and clicking the Details button reveals additional information, like the device model for personal devices or system health for storage devices.
 When viewing the details for a device, you also have the option to remove it from the Device Dashboard list.
 Depending on the device type, removing the device may also cause a forced log out.

 This will be useful for customers who want to remove inactive devices from the list.

-The device details tab also allows you to issue a remote wipe command for personal devices that are using our Mobile Apps or Desktop Sync.
+The device details tab also allows you to issue a remote wipe command for personal devices that are using our Mobile Apps, Desktop Sync or Desktop App.